hmworsham/er-forest-structure/inst/ms/EastRiver_Forest_Structure_Paper_TODO.md

 ## Analysis
 - Variable and model selection in GAM/GBM
+	1. Run with all possible variables
+	2. Run with double penalty on all possible variables
+	3. Run with no penalty on uncorrelated variables (drop)
+	4. Run with double penalty on uncorrelated variables (drop)
+	5. Run with shrinkage on uncorrelated variables (drop)
 - Species analysis
 - Export all results to eastriver Drive
 - Export all data to ESS DIVE